sumanchapai/finance-app/protocol.md

 ## Spendings
 1. User can create a spending for a set on a particular date for a particular event.
 The status of a spending is unapproved by default.
-The status changes to approved when number of approval for the spending = | S | - 1.
+The status changes to approved when number of approvals for the spending = | S | - 1.
 A user cannot approve their own spending.
 1. Spending object has a certain amount (required), and bill report (required) associated to it.